POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/binary_population.rst

   shutil.copyfile(path_to_params, './population_params.ini')

-Here's an example of how to initialise a ``BinaryPopulation`` object:
+Here's an example of how to initialize a ``BinaryPopulation`` object:

 .. code-block:: python